Skip to content

 Year Official Name Date Winning Driver Constructor Laps Time Formula

-1938 XII° Coppa Ciano August 7 Germany Hermann Lang
+1938 XVIII° Coppa Ciano August 7 Germany Hermann Lang

 Germany Mercedes 40